Diameter of P.A. random graphs with edge-step functions: General lower bound for the diameter: proof of Theorem

-thus guaranteeing with probability $1-o(1)$ the existence of many isolated paths of length~$l$, finishing the proof of the theorem.

-By Lemma~$\ref{l:numsnakes}$, we know that item (i) is true.
-Therefore from now on we will focus on proving item (ii).

-In order for the isolated path $v_{\vec{t}}$ to appear the following must happen: \begin{itemize} \item a vertex~$v_{t_1}$ must be be created at time~$t_1$, which happens with probability~$f(t_1)$; \item between times~$t_1+1$ and~$t_2 -1$ there can be no new connection to~$v_{t_1}$, which, by~\eqref{eq:deltavect}, happens with probability
+Regarding $t$-isolated paths, observe that, in order for a $t$-isolated path $v_{\vec{t}}$ to appear the following must happen: \begin{itemize} \item a vertex~$v_{t_1}$ must be be created at time~$t_1$, which happens with probability~$f(t_1)$; \item between times~$t_1+1$ and~$t_2 -1$ there can be no new connection to~$v_{t_1}$, which, by~\eqref{eq:deltavect}, happens with probability

 \item In general, at time~$t_k$ a vertex~$v_{t_k}$ is created and makes its first connection to~$v_{t_{k-1}}$, no new connection is then made to~$\{v_{t_j}\}_{1\le j \le k}$ between times~$t_k + 1$ and~$t_{k+1} -1$ for every~$k=2,\dots,l-1$, all this happens with probability equal to